 NOTE: Headwaters’ businesses, mainly their laboratories, only deal with very minor amounts of hazardous waste and those wastes are managed in accordance with government regulations.
 All other wastes generated by Headwaters’ business units are classified as non-hazardous.

-Headwaters’ business units are committed to reducing their energy consumption.
-Headwaters has begun gathering energy usage data at their large manufacturing sites to develop a baseline so that energy improvements can be measured.
+Headwaters is committed to reducing its energy consumption.
+The Company has begun gathering energy usage data at their large manufacturing sites to develop a baseline so that energy improvements can be measured.

 energy reduction projects that have been implemented